-Hearing loss and heart disease
+How hearing loss and heart disease are linked

 According to the Centers for Disease Control (CDC), heart disease is the leading cause of death in both men and women, killing nearly 610,000 people every year in the United States.
-Those with cardiovascular disease can have a variety of medical issues affecting the structure and vessels of the heart.
-The most common types include those which narrow or block vessels leading to chest pain, or a heart attack or stroke.
-Others include those which affect your heart’s muscles, valves or rhythm.

 “Cardiovascular disease robs the life of about one American every minute, and heart disease is the #1 killer of women,” Sergei Kochkin, PhD, hearing industry market researcher and former Executive Director of the Better Hearing Institute, said.
 “Yet, an alarming number of Americans don’t understand how serious the threat of heart disease is to them personally, or how closely intertwined it is with other health conditions, such as hearing health.
 We urge women and men alike to know their risks and to take action today to protect their heart and hearing health.”

 The connection between heart health and hearing loss

 So what does your heart health have to do with your hearing?
 It’s all about blood flow.
 Studies have shown that good circulation plays a role in maintaining good hearing health.
 Conversely, inadequate blood flow and trauma to the blood vessels of the inner ear can contribute to hearing loss.
 This is also why hearing loss and diabetes are connected.